-Earlier this year, UK-based general contractor nmcn tested a PX-80 against a tripod-based scanner.
-The main objective: Determining whether the handheld SLAM-based scanner was accurate enough for building documentation.
+Earlier this year, UK-based general contractor nmcn tested a PX-80 against a tripod-based lidar scanner.
+The main objective: Determining whether the handheld lidar scanner was accurate enough for site documentation.

-You might expect them to answer this question by scanning a site once with the tripod-based scanner, and once with the PX-80, and then comparing the two point clouds.
+You might expect them to answer this question by scanning a site once with the tripod-based lidar scanner, and once with the PX-80 handheld lidar, and then comparing the two point clouds.

 The results?
-When comparing the final deliverables, nmcn found that there was negligible difference between the 3D models generated by the two scanners.
-That means nmcn gained the time and cost savings of handheld SLAM-based scanning, but without any tradeoff in the quality of the company's work.
+When comparing the final deliverables, nmcn found that there was negligible difference between the 3D models generated by the two 3D laser scanners.
+The actual difference in accuracy was only +/- 0.06% across the 57 meter site.
+That means nmcn gained the time and cost savings of handheld lidar scanning, but without any tradeoff in the quality of the company's work.

 nmcn determined that the handheld lidar scanner produced point clouds that are accurate enough for these tasks:

 - Refurb as-is records